-We measured growth either using in-situ 1-m2 mesh cages or with a regression that predicted wet season snail growth using total phosphorus (TP) concentrations in metaphytic mats (R2m = .846; Barrus et al., 2023).
+We measured growth either using in-situ 1-m2 mesh cages or with a regression that predicted wet season snail growth using total phosphorus (TP) concentrations in metaphytic mats (R2 = 0.85; Barrus et al., 2023).
 The metaphytic (periphyton) in the Everglades are composites of floating calcareous mats of algae, cyanobacteria, other microbes, and algal detritus (Gaiser et al. 2011).
 For all cages, algae was allowed to accumulate in the cages two weeks prior to the experiment, and two liters of metaphyton was placed inside the cages as a food source (Drumheller et al. 2022, Barrus et al. 2023).
 Juvenile snails were individually marked and placed in cages to grow for 4-5 weeks.
 We placed 8 cages in LILA during both seasons and 3 cages in WCA3A site 2 in the dry season.
 To estimate wet season growth WCA3A site, we measured the TP of metaphytic mats to predict FAS growth of using regressions from (Barrus et al. 2023).
-We were only able to obtain dry season growth rates for site 2 in WCA3A because low dry season water depths made use of cage experiments impossible.
-Using the growth results we then calculated the growth parameter kgrwoth to relate the results to the isocline.
-Kgrowth is a measure of size dependent growth rates that can be calculated from knowing the initial size, the final size and the maximum size.
+We were only able to obtain dry season growth rates for site 2 in WCA3A because low dry season water depths at site 3 made use of cage experiments impossible.
+Using the growth results we then calculated the growth parameter kgrowth to relate the results to the isocline.
+Kgrowth is a measure of size-dependent daily growth rates that can be calculated from knowing the initial size, the final size and the maximum size.
 The maximum size was assumed to be 50 mm SL.
-Details on calculating the growth parameter (kgrowth) are further found in Appendix S2.
+Details on calculating the growth parameter (kgrowth) can be found in Appendix S2.

 Result

 Zero-population growth isoclines created from the age-structured population model produced isoclines consistent with the expected interaction between growth and survival (Figure 2).
-Populations with faster-growing juveniles could withstand higher rates of mortality (lower survival) and populations with slower-growing juveniles needed lower mortality (higher survival) to persist.
-Better wetland hydrologic conditions for reproduction made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at growth of kgrowth = 0.07) and/or lower juvenile growth (e.g., withstanding by 7.7% lower growth at CJS of 0.80; Appendix S1 Figure S2).
-The effect of better reproduction (i.e., the gap between good and poor reproductive isoclines) strengthened with higher growth and lower survival (Appendix S1 Figure S2).
+Combinations of the two parameters above and to the right of the isocline produce growing populations (λ>1) while combinations below the isocline produce declining populations (λ<1). the shape of the isocline illustrates that environmental conditions favorable for faster juvenile growth will support populations that can withstand higher rates of mortality (lower survival) and populations with slower-growing juveniles need to lower mortality (higher survival) to persist or grow (λ≥1).
+Hydrologic conditions that improved reproduction (egg masses/female) made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at growth of kgrowth = 0.07) and/or slower juvenile growth (e.g., withstanding by 7.7% slower growth at CJS of 0.80; Appendix S1 Figure S2).
+The effect of better reproduction strengthened with faster growth and lower survival (Appendix S1 Figure S2).
+For the NAS this isocline provided a population-dynamic context for field measurements.

 Empirical Survival and Growth related to the Isocline